XavierGeerinck/roadwork-old/README.md

 * Turn of the generation of specified routes

 # Usage
+## Prerequisites
+This plugin requires you to have `Bookshelf.js` installed and configured.
+The reason for this is because it depends on the models to fetch table information and configure the routes correctly.
+In the future this requisite will be removed when there is time for it.

 ## Installation
 1. Require the library `const api = require('roadwork')(serverObject)`
 2. Pass the `Bookshelf` models to the generate method to create the API calls, with: `api.generate(User)`

 ## Authentication
 ### Enable
-To enable authentication, the only thing you need to do is call the `Api.addAuthentication(authenticationLibrary)` object.
+To enable authentication, the only thing you need to do is call the `Api.addAuthentication(authenticationLibrary, dbConfiguration)` object.
 This will automatically create the user and user_session tables if they do not exist yet.

 Once this is done, the addAuthentication will return a promise stating that it is done, whereafter you can generate the routings with their detailed permissions such as these routes: